AronCao49/MoPA/README.md

 **Note**: During our refactoration, we find the same reproduction issue as in the vanilla xMUDA (as in this [issue](https://github.com/valeoai/xmuda/issues/18)), where the performance fluctuates among different runs.
 This happens much more frequently on NuScenes benchmarks (Day&#8594;Night especially), so we suggest you to use our provided checkpoints for performance validation.

-Before conducting training and testing, you are suggested to create or a output directory to capture the logs and checkpoints, and link that folder to ```mopa/exp```.
+Before conducting training and testing, you are suggested to create or an output directory to capture the logs and checkpoints, and link that folder to ```mopa/exp```.
 ### 1. Testing
-To conduct testing on, for example, A2D2&#8594;KITTI, simply download and extract the checkpoints or prepared your own trained networks, and use the following command:
+To conduct testing on, for example, A2D2&#8594;KITTI, simply download and extract the checkpoints or prepare your own trained networks, and use the following command:
 ```bash
 $ CUDA_VISIBLE_DEVICES=0 python mopa/test/test.py \\
       --cfg=configs/a2d2_semantic_kitti/xmuda_pl_pcmm_ema.yaml \\